engagement-center/nestwatchR/README.md

 This package is under active development and is likely to have bugs and unexpected issues.
 Presently, the package exists off-CRAN in the public [`engagement-center/nestwatchR`](https://github.com/engagement-center/nestwatchR) GitHub repository.
-To install the package on your local machine, either run the following code:
+To install the package on your local machine, run the following code:

 ``` r
 if (!requireNamespace("remotes", quietly = TRUE)) {